Welcome from the Chief Medical Residents!

 BMC Residents care for the most diverse patient population in Boston.
 The program’s guiding principles reflect the overall mission of the hospital: to provide exceptional care for all patients regardless of nationality, race, religion or economic status.
 The broad spectrum of pathophysiology diagnosed and managed by our house officers is the envy of the northeast region of the United States.

 “Excellent patient care.
 Learn every day.
 Teach every day.
 Have fun.”
-This is the motto of our program and encompasses the goals we strive for everyday.
+This is the motto of our program and encompasses the goals we strive for every day.
 House officers are offered broad and intense inpatient and ambulatory training, and are supervised by our first-rate faculty while still preserving the autonomy so cherished by the residents.
 Opportunities abound for individualized academic advancement, mentorship, leadership and research.
 Our house officers are strongly supported by the tireless efforts of our dedicated program office staff and the house officer union, the Committee of Interns and Residents (CIR).
-The CIR has fought for the house staff countless times and has earned several benefits for our residents, such as the highest resident salary in Boston and vast improvements in hospital ancillary support.
-Residents in our program also support each other: the size of our program allows for manageable call schemes (q8 overnight call for BMC ward rotations), full-year schedules, and an emergency-coverage system to handle unexpected absences.
+The CIR has fought for the house staff countless times and has earned several benefits for our residents, including higher salary support and vast improvements in hospital ancillary support.
+Residents in our program also support each other: the size of our program allows for manageable call schemes, individually tailored schedules and an emergency-coverage system to handle unexpected absences.

 The affiliation of BMC with the Boston University School of Medicine affords our house staff a close link with a cutting edge academic medical institution.
 Our attendings and chief residents are all faculty at BU, and there are countless opportunities for research and academic advancement.
 Our house officers are integral to the teaching of BU Medical Students, who rotate through Internal Medicine clerkships throughout the year.